 \section{Event types definition}

-Two main analysis configurations are currently available in the \texttt{HAP} analysis pipeline in H.E.S.S.: \texttt{Mono}, in which CT5 is used in monoscopic trigger mode and data measured by CT1-4 are ignored, and \texttt{Stereo}, in which stereoscopic observation of an event (i.e., at least two-telescope participation) is required.
-Note that, the current H.E.S.S. stereoscopic configuration within HAP ignores CT5 data due to the difficulties of combining different telescope types with different systematics and triggers. \texttt{Mono} can achieve a significantly lower energy threshold due to the large CT5 collection area.
-However, monoscopic reconstruction is very challenging, in particular, in disentangling the degeneracy between events with lower energy or larger impact distance, which leads to a deterioration of the energy and angular resolutions.
-The effective area for \texttt{Mono} is much reduced when compared to \texttt{Stereo} at $E \gtrsim 200~\rm{GeV}$.
-This is expected due to the larger ground area covered when using the four small telescopes.
+Two main analysis configurations are currently available in the \texttt{HAP} analysis pipeline in H.E.S.S.: \texttt{Mono}, in which CT5 is used in monoscopic trigger mode and data measured by CT1-4 are ignored, and \texttt{Stereo}, in which stereoscopic observation of an event (i.e., at least two telescopes participate) is required.
+The current H.E.S.S. stereoscopic configuration within HAP ignores CT5 data because it is hard to combine different telescope types with different systematics and triggers. \texttt{Mono} can achieve a significantly lower energy threshold because the CT5 collection area is large.
+Monoscopic reconstruction is very challenging, however, in particular, when the degeneracy between events with lower energy or larger impact distance is to be distinguished, which leads to a deterioration of the energy and angular resolutions.
+The effective area for \texttt{Mono} is much reduced compared to that of \texttt{Stereo} at $E \gtrsim 200~\rm{GeV}$.
+This is expected because a larger ground area is covered when the four small telescopes are used.
 For \texttt{Stereo}, the overall performance for energies above a few hundred GeV is naturally improved, but the lowest energies become inaccessible.
-Combining \texttt{Mono} and \texttt{Stereo} analyses in a single joint-likelihood fitting approach to obtain optimal performance over the whole energy range is not straightforward due to events that can belong to both \texttt{Mono} and \texttt{Stereo}.
-For example, many events are detected by CT5 and at least two small telescopes, being counted by both \texttt{Mono} and \texttt{Stereo} analyses.
-An approach based on choosing the best reconstruction for overlapping events was explored in~\cite{vanEldik2016}, but no sensitivity improvements with regards to \texttt{Mono} and \texttt{Stereo} were found.
+Combining \texttt{Mono} and \texttt{Stereo} analyses in a single joint-likelihood fitting approach to obtain an optimal performance over the whole energy range is not straightforward because events can belong to \texttt{Mono} and \texttt{Stereo}.
+For example, many events are detected by CT5 and at least two small telescopes, which are counted by both \texttt{Mono} and \texttt{Stereo} analyses.
+An approach based on choosing the best reconstruction for overlapping events was explored in~\cite{vanEldik2016}, but no sensitivity improvements for to \texttt{Mono} and \texttt{Stereo} were found.